geek-cookbook/geek-cookbook/manuscript/recipes/bookstack.md

 Log into your new instance at https://**YOUR-FQDN**, authenticate with oauth_proxy, and then login with username 'admin@admin.com' and password 'password'.

-[^1]: If you wanted to expose the BookStack UI directly, you could remove the oauth2_proxy from the design, and move the traefik_public-related labels directly to the bookstack container.
-You'd also need to add the traefik_public network to the bookstack container.
+[^1]: If you wanted to expose the Bookstack UI directly, you could remove the traefik-forward-auth from the design.

 --8<-- "recipe-footer.md"